Asia is a fantastic continent to travel around and is full of incredible bucket list destinations!

-Bali is also famous for the Tegalalang rice fields, Mount Batur, the beaches, the nearby Nusa Penida and Gili Islands but also many people visit for spirituality reasons.
-Click here to read about my experience at a Spiritual retreat in Bali.
+Bali is also famous for the Tegalalang rice fields, Mount Batur, the beaches, the nearby Nusa Penida and Gili Islands but also many people visit for spiritual reasons or to go on a spiritual holistic retreat.

-The Raja Ampat islands are also an incredibly beautiful place.
-The Raja Ampat archipelago consists of hundreds of jungle covered islands with beautiful beaches and stunning coral reefs.
+The Raja Ampat islands are also incredibly beautiful places.
+The Raja Ampat archipelago consists of hundreds of jungle-covered islands with beautiful beaches and stunning coral reefs.

 Indonesia Bucket List:

 - watch sunrise at Mount Bromo